E1BK/CSC207_UofT_Social_Media/README.md

 - Alternate Flow:
   - filler

-Use Case 3: See and Update Your Own Profile
+Use Case 3: Profile and Bio
 - Main Flow:
   - User clicks on the “me” button in landing page
   - User sets his/her Name